Have you heard about the thyroid gland but not really sure what it does?

 If you are experiencing any symptoms that may indicate thyroid function irregularities, please consult a medical professional.

-can you use a menstrual cup if you have thyroid issues?
+Can you use a menstrual cup if you have thyroid issues?

 Depending on the thyroid disorder you have, you may experience irregular periods.
 For some that may involve heavier and longer periods, while for others it’s lighter and more delayed.